 Royal Christmas is one of the biggest traditions of the Royal Calendar that ends the royal year on a happy note.
 As expected the Duke and Duchess of Cambridge attended the Christmas Church Service with the Queen and the members of the Royal Family at St. Mary Magdalene Church in Sandringham.
-This is couple’s ninth Christmas as a married couple.
+This is the couple’s ninth Christmas as a married couple.

 The new adorable additions were Prince George and Princess Charlotte who attended the Christmas Church Service with family for the first time.
 This new tradition is going to help George and Charlotte in the long run as a life of royal who spends most of the time in the public eye.
 The relaxed and casual setting of the public gathering will help them easing up in the public eye.
 Prince Louis will also join the elder siblings in the next few years.

 The Royal Watchers were eagerly waiting for this moment.
 The kids were walking hand in hand with their parents while joined by the proud Grandpa Wales.
-Princess Charlotte is matching with Mummy in matching green Amaia Kids Razorbil coat (Id by fabulous friend Gabi on Twitter).
+Princess Charlotte is matching with Mummy in a matching green Amaia Kids Razorbil coat (Id by fabulous friend Gabi on Twitter).
 We had this sweet debut of Cambridge siblings after another much-awaited surprise.

 Last night we got the early Christmas present from William and Catherine in the form of a Christmas Picture.
 The couple released a family picture in which Dad Prince William is kissing the youngest gem of the family Prince Louis, while elder sister Princess Charlotte has a protective hand on Louis’ shoulder.
 Prince George looks happy and relaxes after a sport time sitting in a chair.
 The black and white picture was clicked by the Duchess of Cambridge at the couple’s country residence Anmer Hall in Norfolk this spring.